testomatio/docs/docs/integration/sso.md

 ### Prerequisites

-* You have a compay in Testomat.io, and you are [**owner of this company**](/subscriptions/companies#roles-within-a-company).
+* You have a company in Testomat.io, and you are [**owner of this company**](/subscriptions/companies#roles-within-a-company).
 * Company is on an enterprise plan.
 * You have SAML identity provider like Okta or GSuite
 * You and all potential company members use emails from the same domain name (like: user1@companyname.com, user2@companyname.com, etc)

-If you are ready, proceed to configuring identity provider:
+If you are ready, proceed to configure identity provider:

 * [Okta](#okta)
 * [GSuite](#gsuite)